How it works

 Everyone deserves to build their confidence with a patient and knowledgeable instructor.
-Our instructors come recommended by other learners like you, so you only learn with the best.
+AA instructors come recommended by other learners like you, so you only learn with the best.

-Most importantly, we recognise how important it is to learn with someone who suits your learning style.
-So if you’re not feeling it, you can switch instructors at any time.
+You should learn with someone who suits your learning style.
+If you’re not feeling it, you can ask to switch Driving Instructors for free.

 Driving lessons near you

-We have over 4,500 instructors across the UK.
-So whether you live in a large city like Manchester, Liverpool, or Birmingham, or a quiet country village, there’s an instructor in your area to help you build your confidence with manual or automatic lessons.
+Whether you live in a large city like Manchester, Liverpool or Birmingham, or a quiet country village, there’s an instructor in your area to help you build your confidence with manual or automatic lessons.